Theta-NITRO-Token/theta-nitro-token/WhitePaper.md

 What will give investors the security to trust in the token?
 Trust is a key element which is why our token contract is audited and published.
 Theta Nitro Token prioritizes transparency and security, guaranteeing that the TFuel backing is secure and inaccessible.
 Only by burning Nitro you get the corresponding TFuel paid out.

-Through Theta Nitro NFTs, the project fosters community engagement and inclusivity, providing an accessible entry point for users through OpenTheta, enhancing participation and involvement.
+Through Theta Non-Fungible Tokens (NFTs), the project fosters community engagement and inclusivity, providing an accessible entry point for users through OpenTheta, enhancing participation and involvement.

 A simple method for calculating the TFuel-backed value per Theta Nitro Token increases transparency and makes it easy to understand (TFuel in the Contract / Total Circulating Supply of Nitro).